asvetlov/us-pycon-2019-tutorial/docs/preparation_resources.rst

 ---------

-The :mod:`dataclass <python:dataclass>` module provides a decorator and functions for automatically adding generated special methods such as ``__init__()`` and ``__repr__()`` to user-defined classes.
+The :mod:`dataclass <python:dataclasses>` module provides a decorator and functions for automatically adding generated special methods such as ``__init__()`` and ``__repr__()`` to user-defined classes.
 It was originally described in `PEP 557 <https://www.python.org/dev/peps/pep-0557/>`_.